alackles/CMSC-140-FS-22/_pages/syllabus.md

 - Food and drink are always okay to have in class, but I'm not responsible if your laptop gets drenched.
 - If you are experiencing a childcare or dependent care emergency, you are welcome to bring your child/dependent to class if you choose to attend.
 - Your health and wellbeing as a human are more important than any university course, including mine.

+## Boilerplate

+Here is where I'll put the Lawrence boilerplate info.

 ## Pedagogy